 II.
 The New Testament

-A. The writers of the NT (except Luke) are Hebrew thinkers, but are influenced by Koine Greek (i.e., the Septuagint).
-It is the Greek translation of the OT, not Classical Greek literature, thought, or religion that controls their vocabulary.
+A. The writers of the NT (except Luke) were Hebrew thinkers, but were writing in Koine Greek.
+The NT church used the Greek translation of the OT, the Septuagint.
+It was the Greek translation of the OT, not Classical Greek literature, thought, or religion, that controlled their vocabulary.

 B. Jesus is holy because He is of God and like God (cf. Luke 1:35; 4:34; Acts 3:14; 4:27,30; Rev. 3:7).
 He is the Holy and Righteous One (cf. Acts 3:14; 22:14).
 Jesus is holy because He is sinless (cf. John 8:46; 2 Cor.
 5:21; Heb.
 4:15; 7:26; 1 Pet.
 1:19; 2:22; 1 John 3:5).

 C. Because God is holy (cf. John 17:11; 1 Pet.
 1:156-16; Rev. 4:8; 6:10), His children are to be holy (cf. Lev.
 11:44-45; 19:2; 20:7,26; Matt.
 5:48; 1 Pet.
 1:16).
 Because Jesus is holy, His followers are to be holy (cf. Rom.
 8:28-29; 2 Cor.
 3:18; Gal.
 4:19; Eph.
 1:4; 1 Thess.
 3:13; 4:3; 1 Pet.
 1:15).
 Christians are saved to serve in Christlikeness (holiness).